insected/bobbae_gcp-wiki/Kubernetes-Security.md

 https://www.vmware.com/topics/glossary/content/kubernetes-security

 Kubernetes security is important throughout the container lifecycle due to the distributed, dynamic nature of a Kubernetes cluster.
 Different security approaches are required for each of the three phases of an application lifecycle: build, deploy, and runtime.
-Kubernetes provides innate security advantages.
-For example, application containers are typically not patched or updated — instead, container images are replaced entirely with new versions.
-This enables strict version control and permits rapid rollbacks if a vulnerability is uncovered in new code.

 https://techbeacon.com/security/how-track-security-problems-your-kubernetes-deployments